AlaneOliveira/AlaneOliveira/README.md

 ## 🚀 What I'm Focusing On
 - Advancing in **mobile development (React Native)**
-- Creating clean, intuitive and aesthetic UIs
+- Creating clean and intuitive UIs
-- Improving teamwork and adaptability
 - Growing as a **future full-stack developer**

 ---